joyrider3774/PinballX_Launcher_app/README.md

 ### LAUNCHKEY
 Specifies the key to be used to confirm the selection and launch the app, by default pinball fx3 (default return = 13)

+### LAUNCHKEY2
+Specifies an alternate key to be used to confirm the selection and launch the app, by default pinball fx3 (default space = 32)

 ### QUITKEY
 Specifies the key to be used for quiting the launcher and returning to PinballX.
 Please make sure it's set to same key as PinballX's quit emulator key (default Q = 81)